- 2400 Watts peak Class D power (1200 Watts continuous)

 - Works with free Live Drive app for wireless sound-shaping control

-- DSP-controlled, custom crossover and active thermal protection
+- DSP-controlled active crossover and dynamic thermal protection

-- HF waveguide, extensively tested for optimized audience coverage
+- HF waveguide, computer-designed for optimized audience coverage

 - Purpose-matched components for maximum efficiency